 What is your background/ qualifications?

-I am a former U.K. primary school headteacher and specialist teacher.
-I am an Associate Member of the British Dyslexia Association.
-I am currently completing a doctorate at the University of Reading, focusing my research in the field of learning differences in the early years and primary sectors.
-By analysing current research and practice internationally, I am able to apply this in my training for teachers and my work with families.
+I am a former U.K. primary school headteacher and Director of Learning Development at a major international independent school.
+I am an Associate Member of the British Dyslexia Association and currently completing a doctorate at the University of Reading.
+My research has covered concepts of school readiness from a developmental, cognitive-motor perspective and I am now focusing on music teachers’ understanding of dyslexia in young children.
+I am exploring research into rhythm, sensory processing and physical interventions .
+In 2017, I have been invited to present in Italy, Cyprus, Hong Kong, Singapore,Ireland, Australia and Malaysia.
 An Ed.D. represents the highest form of academic scholarship and demands rigorous and critical analysis and I am honoured to have been asked to speak on my work at an international level.

 I have a masters degree in special educational needs and trained with The Institute for Neuro-Physiological Psychology.